pheonnisgay/Ranked-Crystal/README.md

 # Ranked-Crystal || still in progress
-a ranked Crystal system which also has a rating algorithm
+a ranked Crystal algorithm and might become a whole plugin